supabase/supabase-grafana/README.md

 ⚠️ Note that this repository is an example and is not intended for production use.
 We strongly recommend that you setup metrics collection into your own observability stack, see the [Metrics](https://supabase.com/docs/guides/telemetry/metrics) page in our documentation for guidance.

-If you just need the dashboard to import into your own Grafana instance (self-hosted or in the Cloud), you can find the source [here](./grafana/dashboard.json)
+If you just need the dashboard to import into your own Grafana instance (self-hosted or in the Cloud), you can find the source [here](./dashboard.json)

+---

-## Getting started
+## Self-hosting

 To run the collector locally using Docker Compose: